juniorsundarCasual/TGT/vault/volume-3.chapter-170.md

 "Those shall give you unimpeded access to most locations within the sect, barring a few which shall be reminded to you by any guardians stationed near that area," Marek explained.
 "I remember that one of you requires access to historic records?"

 Guy nodded and raised his hands.
-Marek clicked his fingers, again without turning away from Al. Behind him, a cloaked mage materialised and greeted respectfully, "Elder Glista."
+Marek clicked his fingers, again without turning away from Al. Behind him, a white-cloaked, middle-aged and bald mage materialised and greeted respectfully, "Elder Glista."

 "Lead the one with his arm up to the Archives."